-If User utilizes a different browser or operating system than those set forth in this section or require other technical support, Hamilton provides limited support at 800-618-4781 for Hamilton Internet Relay and at 877-455-4227 for Web and Mobile CapTel.
+If you use a different browser or operating system than those set forth in this section or require other technical support, Hamilton provides limited support for Hamilton CapTel at 877-455-4227.
 Hamilton is under no obligation to provide technical support for the use of the Services outside of the recommended minimum technical specifications described in this section, or except as required by law.

 4. Emergency Calls

-The Services handle 911 calling differently than traditional telephone services.
+Web and mobile Services handle 911 calling differently than traditional telephone services.
 Using traditional telephone services is the fastest way to call 911, as your telephone, TTY or CapTel phone provide a direct link to your emergency service provider.
-In contrast, web and mobile Services do not provide a direct link.
-Federal law requires that you ensure that your registered location information is updated, or that you provide your location information to us at the beginning of the call, in order to transmit your physical location to an emergency center.
-(You may also use your telephone or TTY to call 911 directly.)
+In contrast, web and mobile Services do not provide a direct link to the emergency service provider; therefore it is important that you provide your location information to the 911 center at the beginning of the call in order to transmit your physical location to an emergency center.

-911 CALLS — INTERNET-BASED RELAY EMERGENCY CALLS ARE NOT THE SAME AS TRADITIONAL TELEPHONE OR TTY EMERGENCY CALLS.
-IN AN EMERGENCY, HAMILTON RECOMMENDS THAT YOU USE A TELEPHONE OR TTY IF POSSIBLE TO MAKE AN EMERGENCY CALL IN ORDER TO CONNECT YOU DIRECTLY WITH EMERGENCY OFFICIALS.
-WITH AN INTERNET-BASED EMERGENCY CALL, HAMILTON MAY NOT AUTOMATICALLY BE ABLE TO OBTAIN YOUR LOCATION INFORMATION OR ROUTE YOUR CALL TO APPROPRIATE EMERGENCY PERSONNEL IF:
+WEB AND MOBILE CAPTEL EMERGENCY CALLS ARE NOT THE SAME AS TRADITIONAL TELEPHONE OR TTY EMERGENCY CALLS.
+IN AN EMERGENCY, HAMILTON RECOMMENDS THAT YOU USE A TELEPHONE, TTY OR CAPTEL PHONE IF POSSIBLE TO MAKE AN EMERGENCY CALL IN ORDER TO CONNECT YOU DIRECTLY WITH EMERGENCY OFFICIALS.
+WHEN MAKING A WEB OR MOBILE CAPTEL EMERGENCY CALL, HAMILTON MAY NOT AUTOMATICALLY BE ABLE TO OBTAIN YOUR LOCATION INFORMATION OR ROUTE YOUR CALL TO APPROPRIATE EMERGENCY PERSONNEL.